Testing Biased Randomization Assumptions and Quantifying Imperfect Matching and Residual Confounding in Matched Observational Studies: Quantifying observed covariates' residual confounding in matched samples

 If covariate imbalance persists in the matched samples, i.e., the residual sensitivity value $\underline{\widetilde{\Gamma}} > 1$, a practical question emerges as how to address the residual confounding.
 One strategy is to incorporate the residual sensitivity value $\underline{\widetilde{\Gamma}}$ into the primary outcome analysis as discussed in the last section.
 Alternatively, researchers could employ some useful study design strategies to improve their matched samples.
 We briefly discuss a few strategies here.

 When the control-to-treated ratio is large and only a few categorical covariates are out of balance, one may add an additional layer in the network-flow-based statistical matching algorithm that directly balances the marginal distribution of these ``recalcitrant" covariates.
 Such a network architecture is known as ``fine-balance" (\citealp{rosenbaum2007minimum}) and resembles similar counterbalancing strategies like the Latin square designs or crossover designs in the experimental design literature.
-Many variants of this strategy have been developed (\citealp{yang2012optimal, pimentel2015large}) and this strategy proves successful in many empirical comparative effectiveness studies (see, e.g., \citealp{silber2007does, silber2013characteristics}).
-If the recalcitrant variable is continuous, one strategy is to fine-balance its quantiles; alternatively, one may minimize the earth mover's distance (EMD) between the marginal distributions of the recalcitrant continuous variables in the treated and matched control groups (\citealp{Zhang2020match2C}).
+Many variants of this strategy have been developed (\citealp{yang2012optimal, pimentel2015large}) and this strategy has proven successful in many empirical comparative effectiveness studies (see, e.g., \citealp{silber2007does, silber2013characteristics}).
+If the recalcitrant variable is continuous, one strategy is to fine-balance its quantiles; alternatively, one may minimize the earth mover's distance (EMD) between the marginal distributions of the recalcitrant continuous variables in the treated and matched control groups (\citealp{zhang2021matching}).
+These design strategies are implemented in the \textsf{R} packages \textsf{bigmatch} (\citealp{yu2020matching}) and \textsf{match2C} (\citealp{zhang2021matching}).

 In many circumstances, the covariate overlap between the treated and control groups before matching may be poor and it is not practical to design a matched comparison that utilizes all treated subjects.
 For instance, this can happen when patients with certain characteristics almost always receive one treatment or the other, thus violating the positivity assumption (\citealp{Westreich2010positivity}).
 In such an eventuality, one reasonable strategy is to focus on ``a marginal group of [subjects] who may or may not receive the treatment depending upon circumstances such as availability, preference, or heterogeneous opinion" (\citealp{rosenbaum2012optimal}).
-Statistical matching algorithm that achieves this goal is typically referred to as ``optimal subset matching" (\citealp{rosenbaum2012optimal}).
+A statistical matching algorithm that achieves this goal is typically referred to as ``optimal subset matching" and an implementation can be found in \citet{rosenbaum2012optimal} and \citet{Rpkg_rcbsubset}.
+We will illustrate this strategy when examining a real data example in Section \ref{sec: application RHC}.